 My Lords, the Minister may know that I have been engaged in immigration policy for 18 years.
 I am actually quite astonished by this White Paper because it could be described as cloud-cuckoo-land.
 The Opposition spokesmen have already poked a couple of dozen holes in it and I fear that the Minister will have a lot of difficulty later with all the points that arise from it.
 Does she realise that the key point is that, far from reducing immigration, it is very likely that it will actually increase net migration, and might increase it considerably?
 Does she appreciate that that would be seen as a slap in the face for the roughly 38 million people who want to see immigration reduced?
 Finally, I will make only one point because the Opposition have raised many of them: can she assure the House that the sudden introduction of an uncapped route for unskilled workers for up to a year is not merely an attempt to fiddle the immigration statistics and that these people will be included in the numbers?

 On the noble Lord’s second question about fiddling the numbers, the suggestion is that the uncapped route is up to one year.
 The reason we have had the row about students so many times is that the people included in the immigration figures are those who stay for more than a year.
 Therefore, one would not include in the immigration figures people who are on a three-month holiday.
 We have to set the level somewhere and I do not think that anyone has argued about where one sets the time limit for being included in those figures.
 As for increasing net migration, we are suggesting the introduction of a system that is based on skills to meet the needs of the UK economy.
 Obviously, the idea is that the net migration figures should go down ultimately, but the system we are proposing today is the subject of consultation which will run for a year.
-I am sure that many views like those of the noble Lord will be expressed on the future system.
+I am sure that many views, such as those of the noble Lord, will be expressed on the future system.

 My Lords, the Cavendish Coalition of health and care providers says it is extremely concerned that these new visa proposals will not allow the number of care staff needed to sustain services.
 These are the providers of services commenting on the White Paper today.
 Such staff are not on the labour shortage list— physios, paramedics and other professionals allied to medicine.
 Can the Minister give an assurance that the new proposals will sustain health and social care services?
 If not, what changes need to be made to ensure that patients and the most vulnerable get the services from EU staff that they have been receiving for many years?